-During the year ended December 31, 2014, the Bank modified 2 loans that were considered to be troubled debt restructurings.
-We extended the terms and decreased the interest rate on both loans (dollar in thousands).
+During the year ended December 31, 2015, the Bank modified five (5) loans that were considered to be troubled debt restructurings.
+We extended the terms and decreased the interest rate on all loans (dollar in thousands).

-I December 31, 2014
+December 31, 2014

-Number of Loans Pre-Modification Recorded Investment Post-Modifica Recorded Investmen l
+Number of Loans Post-Modification Recorded Investment

 Troubled Debt Restructurings

 Residential:

 HELOC's and equity 2 \$ 90 \$ 94

 Total 2 \$ 90 \$ 94

-During the year ended December 31, 2013, the Bank modified 11 loans that were considered to be troubled debt restructurings.
-We extended the terms on 4 loans and decreased the interest rate on 7 loans (dollar in thousands).
+During the year ended December 31, 2014, the Bank modified two (2) loans that were considered to be troubled debt restructurings.
+We extended the terms and decreased the interest rate on both loans (dollar in thousands).